ISISComputingGroup/ibex_developers_manual/IOC-Utilities.md

 ### Unit Setter

-This copies units from a pv and sets them on a different pv.
+This copies units from a PV and sets them on a different PV.
 E.g.

     file $(UTILITIES)/db/unit_setter.template {
       pattern